 Oakham level crossing set to be particularly busy due to upgrades to railway in Market Harborough

-Between Tuesday, May 28, and Sunday, June 2 (inclusive), the line through Market Harborough station will be closed, meaning no trains will be able to travel on the Midland Main Line between Market Harborough and Leicester.
+This work means that no trains are able to travel to, from or through Market Harborough station.
 This means that some trains will be temporarily rerouted, increasing the number of trains passing over level crossings in the counties, particularly in the Oakham and Melton Mowbray areas.

 “We would like to thank all those affected for their patience whilst this vital work takes place and reassure them that we are working incredibly closely with East Midlands Trains to keep passengers moving.”